-Main Street is another key destination for walkers and pedestrians from all of the City's neighborhoods be provided sufficient pedestrians from all of the City's neighborhoods be provided sufficient access to Main Street area, which is home to City Hall, the Library, restaurants, the grocery store, and various other businesses The City's central commercial district and Main Street area do provide pedestrian infrastructure.
-However, many residents lack direct access to the central area's sidewalk system.
+Main Street serves as Renville's primary commercial area.
+It is another key destination for walkers and bikers.
+It is important that pedestrians from all of the City's neighborhoods be provided sufficient access to the Main Street area, which is home to Renville's City Hall, the public library, restaurants, a grocery store, and various other businesses.
+The City's central Main Street area/commercial district does provide pedestrian infrastructure.
+However, many residents lack direct pedestrian-friendly access to the central area's sidewalk system.
 Walkers and bikers must share the streets with motor vehicle traffic when traveling to or from the City's central area.

-.
-The following is the full list of key destinations in Bird Island:
+The following is the full list of key destinations in Renville: